 What made it worse was the relative ease with which people could go about hunting sharks (something the film showed clearly).
 To quote Burgess again: “It was good blue-collar fishing.
 You didn’t have to have a fancy boat or gear – an average Joe could catch big fish, and there was no remorse since there was this mindset that they were man-killers.”

 After Jaws first screened, many species of shark saw their populations suddenly drop by between 50 and 90%.

 Of course, sharks are endangered by other factors that don’t involve human vendettas – Greenpeace, for example, estimates that as many as 11 417 sharks are killed every hour, mostly due to commercial fishing accidently catching them in their nets or deliberately catching for their fins.

 Still, the reputation of sharks as ruthless killers hasn’t exactly helped conservation efforts.
 Things have gotten so bad that even Peter Benchley, the author of the original novel, eventually wrote an open letter to the Australian Guardian newspaper where he urged people to stop using his work to justify anti-shark hatred.

-At the end of the day sharks are no more dangerous than any other predator which finds their natural habitat disturbed.
-As we commemorate International Shark Awareness Day, we should take the opportunity to educate ourselves on the important role they play in their ecosystem and learn why it is so important that they be protected.
+At the end of the day, sharks are no more dangerous than any other predator which finds their natural habitat disturbed.
+As we commemorate International Shark Awareness Day, we should take the opportunity to educate ourselves on the important role they play in their ecosystem and learn why it is so important that they are protected.